-Italy is a labyrinth of ‘strade dei spori’ – food trails – and ‘strade del vino’ – wine trails – just waiting to be explored!
-In Italy, the foodie trail takes you from hearty alpine cuisine in the Dolomites, to Piedmont’s truffle country, to Bolognese pasta and of course, to the birthplace of pizza in Naples.
+There are dozens of food and wine trails throughout the country just waiting to be explored!
+The foodie trail takes you from hearty alpine cuisine in the Dolomites, to Piedmont’s truffle country, to Bolognese pasta and to the birthplace of pizza in Naples.

 A Taste of Italy

-The sheer diversity of choice in regional cuisine can be overwhelming which is why we love our Italian food and wine holiday partners.
-They live and breathe food and wine and know how to show you the best quality, the most interesting, the most unusual and the most downright tasty food and wine in their region.
-They can thrill you with Turin’s princely cuisine or Sicilian street food.
-You can taste your way around a classic Italian city or one the 700 Italian islands!
+Regional Cuisine – The choice in regional cuisine can be overwhelming, and our Italian food and wine holiday partners are here to help.
+They live and breathe food and wine and know where to find the best quality, the most interesting and unusual foods in their region.
+Taste your way around a classic Italian city or one the 700 Italian islands!

-Now all that’s left to say is see you at dinner!
-Buon appetito!
+Now all that’s left to say is buon appetito!